mongodb/laravel-mongodb/README.md

     // or
     $book = $user->books()->create(array('title' => 'A Game of Thrones'))

-Modifying and saving embedded documents is as easy as (available since release 2.0.0):
+You can update embedded models using their `save` method (available since release 2.0.0):

     $book = $user->books()->first();